-Fire exit maps and where to go in the case of a fire are posted in all classrooms and other strategic locations in the building.
+Exit maps and where to go in the case of an evacuation are posted in all classrooms and other strategic locations in the building.
 Teachers know the exit plan from their room and teach their students what it is.
-There are primary and secondary exits listed for fire drills.
-There is a fire alarm in the building which will sound in a drill or in a real fire situation.
+There are primary and secondary exits listed for any type of evacuation, including fire drills.